ruanchaves/qa-dataset/task5.md

-Anthropic just published an interesting blog post on measuring political bias in AI models.
-I think this would be relevant for our research discussions.
+Anthropic just dropped a fascinating deep-dive on measuring political bias in AI models.
+Here's what caught my attention: they used Claude Sonnet 4.5 as an automated grader and found it was *more consistent* than human raters.

-They've developed a framework for evaluating how models handle political content across different ideologies, which could inform our own bias assessment work.
+They tested 1,350 prompt pairs, measuring three dimensions: even-handedness, acknowledgment of opposing perspectives, and refusal rates.

+What I'm curious about: how does their "Paired Prompts" approach compare to what we've been exploring?
+And what do we think about using models as graders for bias evaluation: is that circular reasoning or a pragmatic solution?

 Worth a read: [link to article].

-Curious to hear everyone's thoughts on how their methodology compares to approaches we've been exploring.
+Would love to hear thoughts on the methodology and whether we should consider adapting any of their approaches.